antaldaniel/danielantal.eu/content/publication/money_functions/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["2"]
+publication_types = ["6"]

 # Publication name and optional abbreviated version.
-publication = "Közlekedéstudományi Szemle [Scientific Review of Transport]" publication_short = "Scientific Review of Transport"
+publication = "Bankról, pénzről, tőzsdéről" publication_short = "Bankról, pénzről, tőzsdéről"

 # Abstract and optional shortened version.
-abstract = "An empirical review of various problems in Hungary's newly liberalized rail freight market.
-I conducted the survey with the help of railway undertakings and authorities in my capacity as Commissioner for Rail Regulation.
-The findings were used to support the government bill to establish the rules of the liberalized railways in Hungary, subsequently the Act on Rail Transport 2005/183."
+abstract = "An overview of the mainstream economics view of money functions and the sociological and Austrian views.
+While microeconomic theories of money try to understand it as a medium of exchange, unit of account and store of value, the conclusion of payment transactions is a distinct function.
+Lessons for new money-like instrument creation and electronic payment systems from the evolution of money."

 # Is this a selected publication? (true/false)
-selected = true
+selected = false

 # Projects (optional).
 #   Associate this publication with one or more of your projects.